Homemade Steak and Kidney Pie Recipe

 - Malt vinegar and HP Sauce (optional)

-Step One: Preparing the Steak and Kidney for the Pie
+Step 1: Prepare the Steak and Kidney

 - The meat must be cooked and cooled before the pie can be assembled.

-- The steak and kidney should be chopped in to bite sized pieces.
+- The steak and kidney should be chopped into bite-sized pieces.
 It is possible to have your butcher do this for you.
 If cleaning the kidneys yourself, cut out and discard the white, fatty bits from the insides.

 - Season the meat with salt and pepper.
 Add the olive oil to a large stew pot and bring up to a medium heat.
 Add the meat and quickly brown and seal, stirring all the time with a wooden spoon.

-- Pour the beef stock in to the pot and bring to a simmer.
+- Pour the beef stock into the pot and bring to a simmer.
 Continue to simmer for one hour, until the steak is tender.
 Turn off the heat, cover the pot and set aside to cool.

 - Perhaps not the obvious step at this stage.